 Why it pays to go large on events in your store?

-Dean Holborn of Holborn’s comments, it pays to get behind all events, no matter how large or small they are in the calendar, as they help create theatre in-store, which in turn can take community engagement to the next level.
-So whether it be a one off event such as the Queen’s Platinum Jubilee weekend, a major sporting event such as the Rugby Six Nations or the European Football Championships, or an annual event in the calendar such as Mother’s Day, Bonfire Night or Christmas, getting behind them with displays and offers really can help create excitement and generate incremental sales’.
+Dean Holborn of Holborn’s comments, “it pays to get behind all events, no matter how large or small they are in the calendar, as they help create theatre in-store, which in turn can take community engagement to the next level.
+So whether it be a major sporting event such as the Olympics, the European Football Championship or the Rugby Six Nations or an annual event in the calendar such as Mother’s Day, Bonfire Night or Christmas, getting behind them with displays and offers really can help create excitement and generate incremental sales.”

 Panel member Mandeep Singh of Singh’s Premier comments “Getting involved in the community takes your customer engagement to the next level.
 It’s something we can do better than the big supermarkets.
 People really appreciate you putting something back into the community, they talk to you more and they’re more likely to support you.
 It also makes the job more enjoyable, as customers like coming in and we like seeing them, which was so important to us all during the pandemic’.